jackmawer/Teenage-Programmers-Website/README.md

+<i>Oh, hi.
+I didn't see you there.</i>
-Welcome to the fuckcluster that is the Teenage Programmers Chatroom on StackOverflow!
+Welcome to the deepest, darkest place of the internet.
+It is, of course, the
+<h1><strong>Teenage Programmers Chatroom</strong> (on StackOverflow)!</h1>
-This website is in place to warn you that you will never see your friends again when you enter.
+This website is in place to warn you about the horrors within!
 Have fun!